-You can see the properties listed, the most important one to note is ID.
-This is what the code needs to enable functionality.
+The most important property to note is ID.
+This ID is what we use to connect behaviours to the widget.
+We create behaviours or functionality in code and then attach this behaviour to the widget by specifying the ID that the behaviour should be connected to.

 There are also items to set the text of the buttons, width and height of them too.

 At the bottom left, click the Text tab to switch to xml editor view.